gantrycloud/gantry-landing/content/services.md

 draft: false
 ---

-## Power Hour: $500
+## Power Hour:
-90 minutes of one-on-one consulting where we will analyze your system and come up with a strategy you can implement yourself, or have us do later.
+90 minutes of one-on-one consulting where we will analyze your system and come up with a strategy you can implement yourself.

 ## Single Implementation I:
 We will execute (according to a Statement Of Work) predefined outcomes for your team.

 ## Single Implementation II: